Laure-Anais15/Homework2-IronSchool/README.md

 2. Open the project in IntelliJ IDEA.

-3. Compile and run the `Main` class to start the program.
+3. Compile and run the `school.Main` class to start the program.

 ## Features